Celebrate spring with lesson plans, crafts, and science activities to help you teach about plants, insects, and weather!

 Capture the excitement of spring with a play that covers the theme of changing seasons.

-Props and Costumes (continued from above)
+Props and Costumes (Optional)

 - Help children design paper-plate stick puppets to serve as simple masks representing the characters in the play.
 As they perform the play, they can hold the puppet masks as they go through the movements.
 Consider adding ribbons or crepe-paper streamers to the masks representing the wind and the water.